valu-digital/wp-valu-search/README.md

 -   `$tags` (string[]) Array of tags
 -   `$post` (WP_Post) the post of the page being indexed

 List of tags the page gets indexed with.
+By default the post type, taxonomy terms, static `wordpress` and `public` / `private` tags are added.
+These tags can be used to build custom filtering UIs.

 ### `valu_search_page_meta`